rax-incubate/gcp-image-processing-example-app/Readme.md

 ## Extract syntax

 Now, we move to the language elements.
 This service uses the NLP API to extract word tokens.
-The NLP syntax API extracts parts of speech and you can filter by the ones you want.
-For this example we are only extracting the following types: "NOUN", "ADJ", "VERB".
+The NLP syntax API extracts parts of speech, and you can filter by the ones you want.
+For this example, we are only extracting the following types: "NOUN", "ADJ", "VERB".
 This extracted syntax is then passed to a pub/sub topic for data entry.

   * Update `env.yaml` with the right values.
 Leave DEBUGX to 1 for additional logging.
 View the env.yaml to make sure this formatted correctly.
     ```